-If you have already achieved a degree in any subject, you can still apply, but this process is primarily aimed at those without degrees, and you would have to undertake an additional degree.
-We would ask those with degrees to consider applying for the Degree Holder Entry Programme when our recruitment lines next open.
+If you have already achieved a degree in any subject, we would ask you to consider applying for the Degree Holder Entry Programme when our recruitment lines next open.

 If you are currently studying for a degree, you are eligible to apply for this entry route but you will be held at a certain point of the recruitment process to determine a suitable training programme for you taking into account any recognised prior learning you may have.